Are We Really Making Much Progress in Text Classification? A Comparative Review: Experimental Apparatus

-The dataset provides a multi-level taxonomy of the classes.
-GoEmotions is a corpus of comments extracted from Reddit, with human annotations to 27 emotion categories~\citep{demszky2020goemotions}.
+GoEmotions is a corpus of comments extracted from Reddit, with human annotations to 27 emotion categories~\cite{demszky2020goemotions}.
 We use the same train-test split as in the original paper.
 GoEmotions does not have a hierarchical label structure.
-Amazon-531~\citep{hiddenfactors} contains 49,145 product reviews and a three-level class taxonomy consisting of 531 classes.
-DBPedia-298~\citep{Lehmann2015DBpediaA} includes 245,832 Wikipedia articles and a three-level class taxonomy with 298 classes.
-For Amazon-531 and DBPedia-298, we use the same train-test split as in TaxoClass~\citep{shen-etal-2021-taxoclass}.
-NYT AC~\citep{sandhaus} contains New York Times articles written between 1987 and 2007.
-We use the train-validation-test split from HiAGM~\citep{zhou-etal-2020-hierarchy}.
-In the two datasets NYT and RCV1-V2, each label set includes the more general labels along the path up to the root of the hierarchy, \ie their label sets are enriched (see Section~\ref{sec:Hierarchy-based-Text-Classification} for the taxonomy enrichment). \extended{The label distribution of each multi-label dataset and the number of labels per document of each multi-label dataset is shown in Appendix~\ref{app:dataset-statistics}.}
+Amazon-531~\cite{hiddenfactors} contains 49,145 product reviews and a three-level class taxonomy consisting of 531 classes.
+DBPedia-298~\cite{Lehmann2015DBpediaA} includes 245,832 Wikipedia articles and a three-level class taxonomy with 298 classes.
+For Amazon-531 and DBPedia-298, we use the same train-test split as in TaxoClass~\cite{shen-etal-2021-taxoclass}.
+NYT AC~\cite{sandhaus} contains New York Times articles written between 1987 and 2007.
+We use the train-validation-test split from HiAGM~\cite{hiagm}.
+In the two datasets NYT and RCV1-V2, each label set includes the more general labels along the path up to the root of the hierarchy, \ie their label sets are enriched as it is commonly done in the literature on hierarchical text classification.